InsightsInsight - Commercial Property - UPDATED: November 14 2022

-- There should be sufficient detail in the Heads of Terms to ensure protracted negotiations are not required, which will only result in delays and higher legal costs.
+- There should be sufficient detail in the HoTs to ensure protracted negotiations are not required, which will only result in delays and higher legal costs.

-- If the parties do not intend the Heads of Terms to be legally binding, they must ensure that “Subject to Contract” is clearly stated within the document.
+- If the parties do not intend the HoT’s to be legally binding, they must ensure that they are “Subject to Contract”.

 - If the Tenant wishes to move into the property whilst the lease is negotiated, both parties may wish to consider a Tenancy at Will or license as a stop-gap.

-- Although Heads of Terms are often drawn up by agents, parties should consider instructing a commercial property solicitor at the inception of the matter.
-This will ensure that all potential issues can be identified and addressed prior to any detailed lease negotiations.
+- Although HoTs are often drawn up by agents, parties should consider instructing a commercial property solicitor at the inception of the matter.
+This will ensure that all potential issues can be identified and addressed prior to any detailed negotiations.

 Can we help?

 Take a look at our Commercial Property page for useful information, resources, guidance, details of our team and how we may be able to help you